aiekick/ImGuiFileDialog/README.md

 - Support files Exploring by input char (case insensitive)
 - Support bookmark creation/edition/call for directory (can have custom name corresponding to a path)
 - Support input path edition by right click on a path button
+- Support of a 'Confirm to Overwrite" dialog if File Exist

 Use the Namespace igfd (for avoid conflict with variables, struct and class names)

+## NameSpace / SingleTon

+you can display only one dialog at a time, this class is a simgleton and must be called like that : igfd::ImGuiFileDialog::Instance()->method_of_your_choice()

 ## Simple Dialog :
 ```cpp